maverick2012/dharmendrasingh715.github.io/about.md

 permalink: /about/
 ---

-I'm a developer with a Bangalore based social media automation start-up, a husband, an avid gamer, and lover of movies.
+My name is Dharmendra Singh.
+I'm a full stack developer with a Bangalore based social media automation start-up [Around.io](http://around.io), a husband, an avid gamer, and lover of movies.
 I enjoy coming up with solutions for complex problems, creating automated solutions, and delivering JSON wherever I can.

 I love to get my hands dirty with javascript to make cool and awesome applications.

+I also enjoy writing backend applications in PHP, designing API solutions and have working knowledge of Phalcon PHP framework.

 ### Contact me